whenitype/jquery.whenitype/README.md

 This library is based on the WhenIType module of the [Atlassian User Interface library](https://bitbucket.org/atlassian/aui/).
 It also includes code from the [jQuery Hotkeys plugin] (https://github.com/jeresig/jquery.hotkeys).
 The main changes are:
 * All dependencies on the AUI library have been removed
 * Conditional actions (if/ifnot) have been added.
-The AUI version of whenIType was hardcoded to stop keyboard shortcuts when a dialog is open, so this can be used to recreate that functionality as well as to support other situations where a shortcut needs to be temporarily disabled.
+The AUI version of whenIType was hardcoded to disable keyboard shortcuts when a dialog is open, so this can be used to recreate that functionality as well as to support other situations where a shortcut needs to be temporarily disabled.
+* The jQuery Hotkeys code included in this plugin does not use [jQuery special events](http://benalman.com/news/2010/03/jquery-special-events/).
 * The JSON file handling from the AUI version has been removed.
-This could be added as an optional add-on at some point in the future.
+This could become an optional add-on at some point in the future.
-* The jQuery Hotkeys code included in this plugin does not use [jQuery special events](http://benalman.com/news/2010/03/jquery-special-events/).

 ## Getting Started
 Download the [production version][min] or the [development version][max].